Teaching English Volunteer Program in India - Delhi

 |2:00 - 4:00 PM||Work at the placement usually ends.
 Volunteers are free to travel back to the volunteer accommodation, go sightseeing, or do some shopping.|

 |7:00 - 9:00 PM||Dinner at the volunteer accommodation.|

 During the weekends, volunteers have spare time to relax or take the opportunity to explore Delhi’s numerous street markets, malls and museums, or discover ancient temples, important religious sites and beautifully curated gardens.
 You can also travel further afield to destinations such as Agra, where you can see the Taj Mahal; or admire the rose-hued buildings in the Pink City of Jaipur.
 Volunteers can make travel arrangements after arriving in Delhi, however if you are planning a long weekend trip during your time in India, it is a good idea to look into train tickets in advance and visit a travel agent to discuss travel options.

 Accommodation and WiFi

 Volunteers may request homestay accommodation or a private room within the volunteer house and both options are dependent on availability at the time.
-There is an additional fee of US$91 (approximately AU$134) per week for a private room which can be booked with and paid for with your Program Manager before you depart.
-Families will be accommodated in homestays, and on some placements on the Medical project volunteers may also be in a homestay.
+There is an additional fee of US$91 (approximately AU$151) per week for a private room which can be booked and paid for via your Pre-departure Checklist once you have registered.
+Families will typically be accommodated in homestays, and on some placements on the Medical project volunteers may also be in a homestay.